theAbdoSabbagh/Darkend/README.md

 Star the repo and follow me if you use this code, I'd appreciate the support.
 It's been a long run.

 Special thanks to my private beta testers and all the friends I've made whilst developing Darkend.
-Especially to splewedge, formally known as didlly.
+Especially to splewdge, formally known as didlly.
 Also thanks to everyone who has supported me and contributed to Darkend, like making a better website design, suggest new features, and supply me some DMC to do some tests using them.

 # **NEW!**
 - Added support for slash commands